Enne Koens writes plays, songs, and books for all ages, but especially for children.

 Enne teaches at Buitenkunst, the Schrijversvakschool, the Hogeschool voor de Kunsten Utrecht, and she teaches children who need a bit of help with the Dutch language via De Schoolschrijver.
 Her classes are fun, a curious investigation into language, story and inspiration.

 During lockdown, Enne opened her writing cafe.
-It was an overwhelming success, so she will continue – every Friday at 9.30am CET.more info
+It was an overwhelming success.more info

-Once a month, join us in our De Utrechtse Kinderboekenwinkel living room for an inspiring writing class.
+Once a month, you could join us in our De Utrechtse Kinderboekenwinkel living room for an inspiring writing class.
 About, for instance: seeking inspiration, story perspective, thinking of a good plot.